A Guide to the Shopify Fulfillment Network:

 Why Fulfillment Matters

 No matter how exceptional your product and marketing are, if you can’t fulfill your orders reliably, your business won’t survive.
 Consumers expect their orders to be processed and delivered quickly and reliably, with minimal effort and low to no cost.
+This is where understanding the nuances of EDI vs API can be crucial for efficient operations.

 For retailers like Amazon, this is possible via their massive infrastructure.
 But for smaller or mid-size sellers (like the majority of Shopify merchants), ensuring a seamless, efficient, and reliable fulfillment operation is much more difficult.

-What Are My Options for Shopify Order Fulfillment?
+What Are My Options for Shopify Order Fulfillment?<

 If you’re a Shopify merchant, your options are: